laurenttainturier/voice_recognition/README.md

 # Installation

-## The Sepaker In the Wild database
+## The Speaker In the Wild database

 To use this project, you must have a copy of the database *Speaker in the Wild*.
 You can follow the instructions at this [link](http://www.speech.sri.com/projects/sitw/).
 Unzip the database in the folder `database`, located at the root of the project.